vik-ma/Price-Performance-Scraper/README.md

 *Change the Secret Key if you ever deploy the backend.*

-Create a file called **docker-compose.yaml** in the app/backend directory, then paste this into it and save:
+Create a file called **docker-compose.yaml** in the app/backend directory, paste this code into it and save:

 ```
 version: '3.9'